 When discussing influential Cantonese comedies, there is no doubt that Stephen Chow’s name will be brought numerous times.
-Hong Kong’s King of Comedy began his film career as a television actor, but in 1988, he made a switch to the film industry and starred in his first production, Final Justice, which was an instant hit which he was consequently awarded Best Supporting Actor at the 25th Taiwan Golden Horse Awards.
+Hong Kong’s King of Comedy began his film career as a television actor, but in 1988, he made a switch to the film industry and starred in his first production, Final Justice, an instant hit for which he was consequently awarded Best Supporting Actor at the 25th Taiwan Golden Horse Awards.

 Arguably the film that jumpstarted Stephen Chow’s influential film career, Final Justice is a 1988 crime film directed by Parkman Wong.
 The compelling drama centres around a rogue cop (played by action star Danny Lee) who is trying to bust four gangsters and overturn the false allegations against an innocent boy.
 Although not a main role for Chow, this film eventually led him to a Golden Horse Nomination for Best Supporting Actor.